Posted in Peru on September 23, 2024

 Louis and Charles, helped by the others, finished the second coat of paint on the upper level, but Karen thought that the very absorbent walls might suck up enough paint to require.five or six coats.
 The paint was very cheap, powdered stuff that required mixing and straining as I mentioned earlier.
 The whole group did great work almost completely free of supervision my Miguel or anyone else.

-Adam and I were the last to the but at 3:45 as we reached a stoping point with our tiling.
+Adam and I were the last to the but at 3:45 as we reached a stopping point with our tiling.
 We could’ve done a few more large tiles with the remaining mastic, but left that for Miguel as we put away the electrical equipment on the way out.

 The drive back was slow in (again) heavy traffic.
 It has been sunny all day at the work site and, unlike past days, seemed to remain so in the afternoon as we drove back to Barranco.
 It was maybe our nicest weather in Lima for the entire trip.
 Charles and Translator Karen had a lively conversation in the back of the van.
 Karen is just a huge asset and has really done so much to make the trip successful.